microlens2023/microlens-dataset/README.md

 ## Special instructions on VideoRec

 In VideoRec, if you wish to switch to a different training mode, please execute the following Python scripts: 'run_id.py', 'run_text.py', 'run_image.py', and 'run_video.py'.
 For testing, you can use 'run_id_test.py', 'run_text_test.py', 'run_image_test.py', and 'run_video_test.py', respectively.
+Please see the path "Code/VideoRec/SASRec" for more details.

 Before running the training script, please make sure to modify the dataset path, item encoder, pretrained model path, GPU devices, GPU numbers, and hyperparameters.
 Additionally, remember to specify the best validation checkpoint (e.g., 'epoch-30.pt') before running the test script.